 We have built a scalable infrastructure and have grown our restaurant base through a challenging economic environment.
-We opened six restaurants backfilling existing markets and closed six under-performing restaurants in 2019.
-We opened one new restaurant in 2020 and postponed four new store openings to 2021 as part of our response to the COVID-19 pandemic.
-We opened four new restaurants in 2021.
-During 2022, we plan to open a total of five to eight restaurants in existing markets.
+We opened one new restaurant in 2020 and postponed four new store openings to 2021 as part of our response to the COVID-19 pandemic and opened three new restaurants in 2022.
+During 2023, we plan to open a total of six to seven restaurants in existing core markets.

-Deliver Consistent Comparable Restaurant Sales Through Providing High-Quality Food and Service We believe we will be able to generate comparable restaurant sales growth by consistently providing an attractive price/value proposition for our customers with excellent service in an upbeat atmosphere.
+Deliver Consistent Comparable Restaurant Sales Through Providing High-Quality Food and Service.
+We believe we will be able to generate comparable restaurant sales growth by consistently providing an attractive price/value proposition for our customers with excellent service in an upbeat atmosphere.
 We remain focused on delivering freshly prepared, authentic, high-quality Mexican and Tex-Mex inspired cuisine at a considerable value to our customers.
-Though the core menu will remain unchanged, we will continue to explore potential additions as well as limited time food and drink offerings.
+Though the core menu will remain unchanged, we will continue to explore potential additions as well as limited time food and drink offerings such as our CKOs.
 Additionally, we will continue to promote our brand and drive traffic through local marketing efforts, national digital marketing campaigns, social media influencers and charity partnerships, as well as our broad-ranging line of t-shirts.